1946–47 Ashes series: Australia – First Innings

 The innings began well for England as Wally Hammond caught Arthur Morris in the slips and Alec Bedser had Don Bradman struggling in his third over, the Australian captain twice edging the ball to the close fielders.
 He was protected by Sid Barnes who controlled the strike and hooked the England bowlers until "Big Al" jumped up like a goalkeeper, knocked up the ball and took the catch on the rebound.
 Barnes (31) was officially reprimanded for using the hook and eliminated this stroke from his repertoire for the rest of the series.
 At 72/2 Bradman was still struggling on 28 after an hour at the crease when he gave his famous catch to Jack Ikin off Bill Voce.
 The England players were so sure it was out (along with half the Australian team in the dressing room) that they did not immediately appeal and did so only after Bradman refused to walk.
-In a controversial umpiring decision Umpire Borwick gave him not out and Bradman later said he thought he had jammed the ball into the ground before it went to Ikin and that he was willing to let the umpire be the judge.
-Hammond was furious at what he saw as gamesmanship that only spoke to the Australian captain when calling the toss for the rest of the series.
+Umpire Borwick gave him not out, and Bradman later said he thought he had jammed the ball into the ground before it went to Ikin and that he was willing to let the umpire be the judge.
+Hammond was so furious at what he saw as gamesmanship that he only spoke to the Australian captain when calling the toss for the rest of the series.
 After this incident Bradman recovered his confidence and with Bedser off the field due to a stomach ailment (a legacy of his service in Italy) made 159 runs in 160 minutes.
 His vice-captain Lindsay Hassett dug himself in for 128 and they added 274 for the third wicket.
 Hassett's brother was getting married that day and agreed to wait until he was out before they began the service.
 They gave up when he was 97 and he was still on 98 when they finished.
 Bradman was bowled by Bill Edrich (3/107) early on the second day and Hassett added another 106 runs with his fellow-Victorian Keith Miller who hit 6 fours and a six in his 79.
 Hassett also hit a six, but was dropped three times before he was caught by Norman Yardley off Bedser (2/159).
 The English leg-spinner Doug Wright (5/167) had Miller lbw, but the wicketkeeper Paul Gibb dropped Colin McCool off Bedser for 1 and McCool (95) and Ian Johnson (47) took the score to 595/5 by the end of the second day.
 Most of the third day was lost to heavy rain and bad light.
 When play resumed it was thought that Australia would declare, but Bradman gave 'a crooked little smile..."I remember when England made 900 against us and kept us in the field for three days"' and 10 minutes before play he told Hammond that he was going to bat on.
 "Bradman adopted his grim Napoleonic pose, as if the fate of his country rested on the retention of 'the Ashes'" and as the batting captain told the ground staff not to cut the grass on the pitch and had a three-ton roller pulled over the wicket to draw up the moisture.
 Australia would not be batting for long and this increased the pace of the wicket for his fast bowlers, but a former Australian player called it "kicking a beaten opponent when he is down".
 The last 5 Australian wickets fell for 50 runs, mostly from Ray Lindwall who hit 3 fours and 2 sixes in his 31.
 Australia's 645 was their highest total at home, overtaking the 604 made in their previous home Test at Melbourne in 1936–37.